math-queen/Kloosterman/README.md

 This is the Mary Lister McCammon Fellowship for summer 2023, supervised by Prof. Kevin Buzzard.
 We provide the formalisation of the following main results in this repository :
 1. The definition of Kloosterman sum and its related elementary lemmas
-2. The proof for the formula formula generic character sum that allows us to exp:
+2. The proof of the formula for the generic character sum :

    Let $q = p^{2\alpha}$ with $\alpha \geq 1$.
 Then we have